sreedatta-v/Cyclistic-Case-Study/README.md

 The most popular start station for casual riders was "Streeter Dr & Grand Ave" with 45768 trips starting from here.

+## Share
+### Guiding questions
+<b>  Were you able to answer the question of how annual members and casual riders use Cyclistic bikes differently? <br> </b>
+<i>Yes, we were able to determine a number of differences between casual riders and annual members.</i>

+● What story does your data tell?

+The data tells us that there are a large number of casual riders who have a higher average of ride duration.
+This is a potential target for the digital marketing campaign.

+● How do your findings relate to your original question?

+The data answered all the original questions.

+How do annual members and casual riders use Cyclistic bikes differently?

+We determined a variety of differences between the two groups.

+Why would casual riders buy Cyclistic annual memberships?

+Casual members would buy the annual membership as they on average use the bikes for longer than members and the longest individual ride was also by a casual member.

+How can Cyclistic use digital media to influence casual riders to become members?

+A digital media campaign with a focus on the benefits of a membership aimed at the casual rider who are using the bikes for long durations.

+● Who is your audience?
+What is the best way to communicate with them?

+My audience is the key stakeholders identified earlier.
+They are Lily Moreno and the Cyclistic marketing analytics team.

+● Can data visualization help you share your findings?

+Data visualisation provided a visual comparison of the differences between the two groups.
+This allows the stakeholders to quickly and easily understand the analysis.

+● Is your presentation accessible to your audience?

+The presentation is available upon request but is not freely available.
+This notebook with the analysis is however accessible.

 <hr>

 ![image](https://github.com/sreedatta-v/Cyclistic-Case-Study/assets/111418043/8680fa07-f3bd-498d-88e6-055092453989)